nktice/AMD-AI/ROCm-7-dev.md

 #script to call webui.sh with parameters... add others if you like below...
 export LD_PRELOAD=libjemalloc.so.2
 ./webui.sh --debug
+# if you have models you can specify them on the command line such as with the following :
+#./webui.sh --debug --models-dir ~/models
 EOF
 chmod +x sdnext.sh
 ```